-ASCO Answers Cancer Survivorship Guide: Get this 48-page booklet that helps people transition into life after treatment.
+ASCO Answers Guide to Cancer Survivorship: Get this 48-page booklet that helps people transition into life after treatment.
 It includes blank treatment summary and survivorship care plan forms.
 This free booklet is available as a PDF, so it is easy to print.

 Survivorship Resources: Cancer.Net offers information and resources to help survivors cope, including specific sections for children, teens and young adults, and people over age 65.
 There is also a main section on survivorship for people of all ages.